-However, it’s can’t be overstated enough that drivers would choose to lose their jobs before losing their lives.
+However, it can’t be overstated enough that drivers would rather lose their jobs before losing their lives.
 Of course, we’re not advocating that people should violate the wishes of their company, yet those individuals who want to legally carry a firearm will continue to do so regardless of most federal, state, or employer rules.
-Maybe it’s less a question of can truckers carry guns, but rather should truckers carry guns.
+Maybe it’s less a question of can you carry a gun in a commercial vehicle, but rather should truckers carry guns.

 Hopefully, carrying firearms as a trucker means you’ll only discharge your weapon on the firing range or a safe location at home.
 That said, we have to be realistic here.
 Drivers can encounter all sorts of unsavory situations and dangers on the road, and being unarmed while hauling valuable cargo shouldn’t be the reason someone loses their life.

 Should a circumstance of self-defense arise, having a gun in the cab is always the last resort.
 Until new types of permits are devised, and laws change (if they ever do) stay safe and sensible on the road.
 As always, check with your employer, read your state’s laws, review federal guidelines, always have the proper paperwork available, and above all, use your head when it comes to carrying firearms as a trucker!

 What are your experiences with carrying firearms on the road?
 Let us know your thoughts in the comments below!